ElhalwaguiAhmedMohamed/SharjahMuseumTask/README.md

 - EF 7
 - SQL Server
 - Angular for front end ---> link to frontend repo (https://github.com/ElhalwaguiAhmedMohamed/SharjahMuseumTaskFrontend.git)

+## Tools used for testing
+- Fake it easy
+- Xunit
+- Fluent Assertions

 ## How TO RUN
 - The application has some migrations to intiate the database you can use the command ```update-database``` to run the migrations and create the database. you will just need to change the connection string